 - 7.8.1.
-A full Equality Impact assessment was undertaken when the LCTSS was originally introduced in 2021/22 and is set out in the report to the Shadow Executive at its meeting on 7th January 2021. - 7.8.2.
+A full Equality Impact assessment was undertaken when the LCTSS was originally introduced in 2021/22 and is set out in the report to the Shadow Executive at its meeting on 7 January 2021.
+Include consideration of any equality implications. - 7.8.2.
 The only negative impacts identified when introducing the scheme for 2021/22 were around socio-economic exclusion and health and wellbeing, this was because three of the sovereign authorities operated a more generous LCTSS than the one being introduced. - 7.8.3.
 When the Equalities Impact Assessment was reviewed for the 2022/23 and 2023/24 LCTSS, these negative impacts no longer applied as all claimants contributed a minimum of 25% towards their Council Tax liability and the proposal was for this to continue.
 Once again, the same applies to the 2024/25 LCTSS as the proposal is to continue with the minimum 25% contribution.